integration code

 How to Get Influencer Marketing Right

 Influencer marketing should be honest and authentic.
-You should take the time to identify an influencer that will promote your product because their personal brand aligns with your brand’s message, and whose followers will find your product or service useful.
+You should take the time to identify an influencer who will promote your product because their personal brand aligns with your brand’s message, and whose followers will find your product or service useful.

 There are many ways to leverage influencer marketing for your business, including: